 Network-level infrastructure testing improves recovery time.
 It ensures the backup and restores mechanisms.
 It helps in the security of applications as well.

 The main objective of testing infrastructure while performing the installation is to ensure that whenever a new client is using the application, no issues arise while installing the application for the first time.
-Uninstallation of application is performed to test the exit process of application.
+Uninstallation of the application is performed to test the exit process of the application.

 - Test for the installer packages required for installing the application.

-- Test for additional libraries, build packages.
+- Test for additional libraries, and build packages.

 - Test for the time required to install and uninstall the application.